YWHo/react-to-google-cloud/README.md

 dist/assets/index-B4DS1gM9.js   143.24 kB │ gzip: 46.08 kB
 ```

-## Setup an Express app (Server side App)
+## Set Up an Express App (Server-side App)

-Go back to the parent directory
+Go back to the parent directory.

 ```console
 terminal% cd ..
 ```

-Generate the package.json file inside `/react-go-google-cloud` directory
+Generate the `package.json` file inside the `/react-go-google-cloud` directory.

 ```console
 terminal% npm init -y
 ```

-Install the Express package to allow receiving HTTP request from the React App.
+Install the Express package to handle HTTP requests from the React app.
 ```console
 terminal% npm install express
 ```

-Using the VSCode editor, create a new file called `index.js` inside `/react-go-google-cloud` directory.
-Then, insert following code inside `index.js` file.
+Using the VSCode editor, create a new file called `index.js` inside the `/react-go-google-cloud` directory.
+Then, insert the following code into the `index.js` file.

 ```js
 const express = require('express');